ECS153/final-project-chatsignal/README.md

 ## WebSocket
+Web socket is in charge of communicating with the AWS Websocket API so that the user can send and recieve message in real time.
+The following overview will walk you through the basic workflow of how the web socket manage, parse, and store incoming data and how it send client requested messages.

 `connection.onopen()` Upon connection establish, the webSocket will immediately send a request to the AWS API to get this client's conneciton id.
 The route is "requestConnectionIDCopy."<br />